CruzPy/Scribby/README.md

-# # Scribby
+# Scribby

-**Scribby** is a powerful Google Chrome extension designed to streamline your productivity and enhance your browsing experience.
-Whether you're a developer, writer, or everyday web surfer, Scribby offers intuitive tools to interact with content directly from your browser.
+**Scribby** is a specialized Google Chrome extension designed to save medical professionals, particularly urologists, valuable time by automating the generation of patient notes.
+Whether you're reviewing patient histories, summarizing consultations, or preparing detailed notes, Scribby integrates seamlessly into your workflow, ensuring accuracy and efficiency.

 ---

 ## Features

-- **Text Interaction**: Highlight text on any webpage to access a range of tools like summarization, rewriting, and more.
-- **API Integration**: Easily connect your preferred API to enable advanced capabilities.
-- **User-Friendly Interface**: Enjoy a sleek and intuitive design tailored for efficiency.
-- **Customizable**: Configure the extension to suit your workflow with simple settings.
+- **AI-Powered Note Generation**: Highlight key points from patient data or consultations to instantly generate structured notes.
+- **Custom Templates**: Create and utilize templates tailored to urology, such as post-operative summaries, diagnosis documentation, and follow-up recommendations.
+- **Streamlined Workflow**: Minimize manual input and maximize time spent on patient care with intuitive tools.
+- **Secure API Integration**: Safeguard patient data while leveraging cutting-edge AI tools through secure API connections.
+- **Customizable Options**: Adjust settings and templates to align with your practice's specific needs.

 ---